Edward R. Bradley: Horse races

-The Colonel E.R.
-Bradley Handicap is named in his memory and is raced annually in January at the Fair Grounds Race Course.
-In 1971, he was part of the inaugural class of inductees into the Fair Grounds Racing Hall of Fame.

 Philanthropy

 Edward Bradley and his wife Agnes had no children but donated money to orphanages.
 Annually in the fall, they held a racing day at Idle Hour Farm to raise money that was donated to various orphanages.
 They provided funding to various charitable causes such as the Good Samaritan Medical Center and St. Mary's Medical Center in West Palm Beach.

 His wife died in 1926 and Bradley bequeathed much of their Palm Beach property and personal residence to the city on the condition the land be used as a public park.
 Seven and 3/4 acres of lakefront property were bequeathed to St. Ann's parish along with the wish that it be used as a school for girls.
 The school that opened in 1926 was named St-Ann-on-the-Lake in honor of Bradley's wife, although later it changed its name to Rosarian Academy.
 Honored in 2000 as one of its "Great Floridians" by the Florida Department of State, his Great Floridian commemorative plaque is located at E.R.
 Bradley's Saloon at 104 Clematis Street in West Palm Beach.

 Edward R. Bradley died at Idle Hour Stock Farm on August 15, 1946, at age 86.
 He was buried next to his wife in Lexington's Calvary Cemetery.